wp-plugins/add-to-any/README.txt

 Constantly... and it's done automatically, without having to upgrade the plugin!

-= Where can I choose which button to display and other options? =
+= Where can I choose which button and individual icons to display and other options? =

 Go to `Settings` > `Share/Save Buttons`.